-Electronic devices, some of which attach to proscription bottles, can play a recording that tells you when and how to take your medication.
-Some can be paired to a mobile app that lets you scan a barcode on the bottle, which opens a website with more information or plays the recording through your phone.
+Electronic devices, some of which attach to prescription bottles, can play a recording that tells you when and how to take your medication.
+Some can be paired to a mobile app that lets you scan a bar code on the bottle, which opens a website with more information or plays the recording through your phone.

 Adopt Helpful Habits

-- Put your medications where you look every day, like next to the coffee pot or on your bedside table.
+- Choose an obvious, visible place to keep your pills, like next to the coffeepot or on your bedside table.